couchbaselabs/crouton/README.md

 ## Status

 This is very new code!
-So far, it builds with Clang on macOS and passes some basic tests.
+So far, it builds with Clang (Xcode 14) on macOS and GCC 12 on Ubuntu, and passes some basic tests.

 ## Example